Daily Calendar of Practice and Events HERE

 Friday, September 3 @ Franklin (Pleasant Grove HS)

 Friday, September 10 @ Pacheco

 Friday, September 17 @ Vacaville

 September 24 BYE

-Freshman play a slightly different schedule on Thursday's at 6 p.m.
+Freshman play a slightly different schedule on Thursday's at 6 p.m. ( Note: this is subject to change.
+Standby for further information on freshman scheduling).
 View their schedule here.

 Note: Save the date for the annual Football Fundraiser Dinner on Saturday, August 21.